Does Reading Food Labels & Being Selective Drive you Crazy?

 Learning what to buy and reading food labels without going Bonkers!

 Ever picked up a loaf of bread, flipped it over, and felt like you were staring at the specification manual for a Space Shuttle?
-Kcal, Kjewels, carbs, poly-this, mono-that, Hydrogenated Fat, Saturated, Unsaturated — all I wanted was a bacon butty, or toast.
-All people asked for was, what's in the food they're buying and eating?

 1. The Big Three to Spot Fast

-Firstly, it's over 4.0 sugar per 100g.
+Firstly, I see that it's it's over 4.0g of sugar per 100g.
 Nope!
-Not eating it.
+I'm Not eating it.
 I put it back......

-If I want to delve deeper: Say it is 4.0g of sugar per 100g?
-So 4 into 100 makes it 4% sugar.
-How much of this 500g pot am I going to eat in one sitting?
+Now, how much of this 500g pot am I going to eat in one sitting?
 A quarter.
 A half.
 Sweet Jeez the whole pot?
-Right do the maths.....
-If I eat a quarter, that's 125g's right?
+OK do the maths...
+If I eat a quarter of the pot (never happens), that's 125g right?
 At 4g per 100.
 So can my diabetes handle an extra gram of sugar, or thereabouts?
 Yeah!
 No problem.
+I buy.
+But I'm still thinking of the chocolate trifle though.
+Maybe at Xmas?

 Hang on...
 This yoghurt is plain.
 It's gonna taste a bit... well, plain.
 Mmmm.
 What about a flavoured yoghurt?
-Ooo.
 Eagerly I put down the plain yoghurt pot and pick up a lovely looking strawberry yoghurt.
 Ooo, this is 500g too.
 Right! let's have a look at the sugar in this.

 So the carbs are 8.1, of which sugars are 7.9 per 100g.
 Oh my aching head.....
 A one way trip to planet Zog!
 This is a no no. I could get the plain and some fresh strawberries, liquidise some and mix it in?
 Two desert spoons of yoghurt.
 All that effort?
 Where's the Chocolate Trifle kept?
 Nooooo.
 With practice, this is all done with one glance.
 You'll become an expert.